-As of December 31, 2017, we were engaged in eight joint ventures in which we share control with other entities according to the relevant joint venture agreements.
-Those agreements provide that the respective joint venture management committees, including our representatives along with the representatives of the other owners of those joint ventures, determine the amount and timing of distributions.
-Our joint ventures may establish separate financing arrangements that contain restrictive covenants that may limit or restrict the joint venture's ability to make cash distributions to us under certain circumstances.
+As of December 31, 2018, we were engaged in eight joint ventures, all of which are in the form of limited liability companies ("LLC"), in which we share control with other entities according to the relevant joint venture agreements.
+Those agreements provide that the respective LLC management committees, including our representatives along with the representatives of the other owners of those LLCs, determine the amount and timing of distributions.
+Our joint ventures may establish separate financing arrangements that contain restrictive covenants that may limit or restrict the LLC's ability to make cash distributions to us under certain circumstances.
 Any inability to generate cash or restrictions on cash distributions we receive from our joint ventures could impair our results of operations, cash flows and our ability to pay cash distributions.

 In the case of Double Eagle and Seabrook, an affiliate of our joint venture co-owner serves as operator, and consequently we rely on affiliates of our joint venture co-owner for many of the management functions of those joint ventures.
-Without the cooperation of the other owners of those joint ventures, we may not be able to cause our joint ventures to take or not to take certain actions, even though those actions or inactions may be in the best interest of us or the particular joint venture.
+Without the cooperation of the other owners of those joint ventures, we may not be able to cause our joint ventures to take or not take certain actions, even though those actions or inactions may be in the best interest of us or the particular joint venture.
 With respect to our other joint ventures, we are the construction manager and operator, which exposes us to additional risk and liability in connection with our responsibilities in those capacities.